Listen to five-year-old boy calling 999 after grandad collapses at home in North Yorkshire

 Seven minutes after Lucas dialled 999, PC James Bowie arrived at the address and thanks to Lucas, was able to enter the house and help his grandad.

-PC Bowie was able to determine that he had fallen into a diabetic coma and was able to provide the relevant care, which he quickly responded to.
+PC Bowie was able to determine that he had fallen into a diabetic coma and was able to provide care, which he quickly responded to.

 ALSO READ: Electricity restored to York after major power cut closes offices and disrupts trains

-In the meantime, control room staff had located Lucas’s mum, Alex, who confirmed that his grandad was a diabetic.
+In the meantime, control room staff had located Lucas’s mum, Alexandra Wright, who confirmed that her father was a diabetic.

 North Yorkshire Police has now released a recording of Lucas's 999 call.